UCAT ANZ Practice Questions and Exam Techniques

 How long did you take?

-The Verbal Reasoning section has many ways to catch you out, and answers are sometimes not explicit in the text and so have to be inferred.
+The Verbal Reasoning section has many ways to catch you out, and sometimes answers aren't explicit in the text so have to be inferred.

-Remember: without regular timed practice and realistic questions, it is hard to get through this section in time.
+Remember: without regular timed practice and realistic questions, it's hard to get through this section in time.

 Before you start, consider: